nefty/multicluster-broadcaster-swm-l7mp/docs/setup-prerequisites.md

 ## GitHub Setup

 ### 1. Fork This Repository

 1. Go to the GitHub repository page
 2. Click "Fork" to create your own copy
 3. Clone your forked repository locally

+Or, just clone the repo and create a new one if you don't want to fork.

 ### 2. Install Cloud Build GitHub App
 1. Go to https://github.com/marketplace/google-cloud-build